 COPE is a complex multi-national research project.
 Please find here a few facts and figures for you to get to know our work "at a glance":

-COPE has 13 partners accross six European countries.
+COPE concluded with 13 active partners accross six European countries.

-COPE is funded through the European Union's 7th Framework Programme for research, technolgocial development and demonstration.
+COPE was funded through the European Union's 7th Framework Programme for research, technolgocial development and demonstration.

-Our project has a budget of 6 million Euros for a duration of 5.5 years.
+Our project had a budget of 6 million Euros for a duration of 5.5 years.

-COPE is the official organ preservation task force of the European Society for Organ Transplantation (ESOT)
+COPE was the official organ preservation task force of the European Society for Organ Transplantation (ESOT)

-Accross our three trials, we aim at over 650 transplants and the surgical teams involved in our trials are working in five different languages.
+Accross our three trials, we conducted over 650 transplants and the surgical teams involved in our trials worked in seven different languages.

-Additionally to our trials, COPE will also deliver a Health Economics Analysis for each new intervention tested.
+In addition to trial outcomes, COPE will also deliver a Health Economics Analysis for each new intervention tested.